Symmetric vs. Asymmetric Encryption: What are the Key differences?

 Does Astrill VPN use symmetric or asymmetric encryption?

-Astrill VPN uses symmetric and asymmetric encryption to protect users’ data and ensure privacy.
+Astrill VPN uses both symmetric and asymmetric encryption to protect users’ data and ensure privacy.

 Symmetric Encryption